mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/tools.txt

 Takes json input via STDIN for the following variables:

 * transaction_from: The Public Address of the Sender
-* transaction_from_pubkey_comp: If the sending address has not been used before you can provide the Compressed Public Key here
+* transaction_from_pubkey: If the sending address has not been used before you can provide the Public Key here
 * transaction_to: The Public address of the Receipiant
 * currency_id: Currency ID to send.
 1 for MSC, 2 for TMSC
 * msc_send_amt: The amount of the Currency ID to send